v0lt13/EditorAttributesDocs/docs/source/Scripting API/editorextension.rst

 DrawDefaultInspector()
 ----------------------

-This function redraws all the inspector properties with UIElements and handles the coloring and hiding of properties
+This function redraws all the inspector properties with UIElements and handles the coloring and hiding of properties.

 .. warning::
 	If you override this function make sure you call base.DrawDefaultInspector() or handle property hiding and coloring yourself